krondorl/meditation-calculator-next/README.md

 ## Node.js

-It would help if you had Node.js installed in the repo folder; execute these:
+It would help if you had [Node.js](https://nodejs.org/en) installed, then in the repo folder; execute these:

 ```
 npm install